 Ease of Installation

 This straightforward metric doesn't hold quite as much weight as the others, but easy installation is always a nice plus.
 We assess the complexity and the amount of time it takes to get up and wash with each product.

-Installation degree of difficulty breaks down into a familiar three categories: models with adhesive pads, ones that hang over the showerhead, and those that use a spring-loaded pole to create tension between the floor and ceiling.
+Installation degree of difficulty breaks down into three familiar categories: models with adhesive pads, ones that hang over the showerhead, and those that use a spring-loaded pole to create tension between the floor and ceiling.
 The over-the-showerhead models are by far the fastest and easiest to install.
 Suction cup alignment issues notwithstanding, the Zenna Home Expandable, iDesign York Metal Wire, and iDesign Formbu Bamboo all go on in less than a minute.

 In the next tier, the models with adhesive pads, including the Smartake Rectangular and Kincmax Basket Shelf, need a little extra time and patience.
 They require marking the wall, then sticking the adhesive pad in place.
-These types typically take about 5-10 minutes of active installation time and usually recommend letting the pad cure in place for 24 hours before adding weight to it.
+These types typically take about 5-10 minutes of active installation time, and it is usually recommended to let the pad cure in place for 24 hours before adding weight to it.

 Let the soap slip no more.
 There are a lot of options out there to consider.
 Whether you have a stall shower, claw-foot bathtub, or anything in between, we hope that this expert review has given you the information you need to find the perfect storage solution for your body wash and shampoo.

 — Ben Applebaum-Bauch